 - Battery life: Upto 16 hours

 Microsoft built the Surface Pro 8 to be a laptop with the features of a tablet.
 This 2-in-1 laptop has a 3:2 screen with 2736 x 1824 Resolution and 267 pixels per inch to see your music creation in the best quality.
-It is capable of running applications simultaneously AND it has a USB 3.0 port for music creation with third-party devices.
-The iconic Kickstand and detachable Keyboard make this device perfect for musicians who need to take their music creation on the go.
+It is capable of running applications simultaneously, and it has a USB 3.0 port for music creation with third-party devices.
+The iconic Kickstand and detachable Keyboard make this device perfect for musicians who need to take their music creations on the go.
 It has an 8 MP rear camera and a 5 MP front camera for capturing the stage while performing.
 The Surface Pro 8 can handle your everyday music creation tasks with ease by running Adobe, Avid, and many other software packages.

-The Surface Pro 8 is based on the Intel Evo platform and it has 16 GB and 32 GB Memory options available.
+The Surface Pro 8 is based on the Intel Evo platform, and it has 16 GB and 32 GB Memory options available.
 It uses the power of an Intel Core i5 or i7 Processor with 1 TB of space to store all your music data.
 It also has a USB 3.0 port, full-size SD card reader, and microSD card slot for your convenience to transfer or save files easily.

 - Screen: 13.4-inch FHD (Full HD 1920 x 1200) InfinityEdge Touch Anti-Reflective 500-Nit Display

 - CPU: 11th Generation Intel Core i7-1185G7 Processor